INMAS-Math/INMAS-Math.github.io/resources.md

 is a short introduction to the Python programming language and its most popular packages for scientific computation (NumPy, Pandas, Matplotlib, Seaborn, etc.).
 2. [Statistical methods](#statistical-methods)
-is building on the previous module to clean and analyze data using statistical methods such as simple and multiple regressions, and hypotheses testing.
+builds on the previous module, training students to clean and analyze data using statistical methods such as simple and multiple regression, logistic regression, and hypothesis testing.
 3. [Basics of machine learning](#basis-of-machine-learning)
-is a short introduction to many common methods in machine learning.
+provides a short introduction to many common techniques in machine learning, including neural networks.
 4. [Projects](#projects)
-are open-ended projects focusing on team work and building on the previous modules.
+are open-ended projects that focus on team work and allow students to apply the skills gained in previous modules.

 #### Python Programming and its Software Stack
-One of the challenges of the INMAS program is to provide training to a population of students having very diverse levels of proficiency in programming.
+One of the challenges of the INMAS program was to provide training to a population of students entering with diverse levels of proficiency in programming.
-To address this challenge, multiple paths covering the material were elaborated, some of which covering the basics for beginners, and others having more challenging modules to cater to our most advanced students.
-We anticipated all students to be able to code in procedural Python using popular scientific modules such as NumPy, Pandas, MatplotLib, and Seaborn.
+To address this challenge, multiple paths covering the material were elaborated, some of which covered the basics for beginners, while others offered more challenging modules to cater to our most advanced students.
+We aimed for all students to be able to code in procedural Python using popular scientific modules such as NumPy, Pandas, MatplotLib, and Seaborn.
 Object-oriented programming was an optional module.